tk3369/ContextTracking.jl/README.md

 - `id`: context id, which is unique per current execution frame (even across async tasks or threads)
 - `data`: the data being tracked by the context.
 By default, it is a `Dict`.
-- `generations`: current number of context levels in the stack frames.
+- `generations`: current number of context levels in the stack frames
+- `hex_id`: same as `id`, represented as a hexadecimal string

 ```julia
 julia> c = context()